 Ipads don’t have an external memory card slot, unlike android devices.
-So once you run out of space, you have to delete a few pictures and a few videos there to clean up areas.
+So once you run out of space, you must delete a few pictures and videos to clean up areas.

-You might need some extra space on your device to accommodate a few other charts.
+You might need extra space on your device to accommodate a few other charts.

 Thus I always suggest everyone buy an iPad of at least 128 GB.
 You will not have trouble deleting some files to accommodate more essential data.

 From my experience, I have noticed batteries on iPads run out more quicker than on android devices.

 You don’t want your iPad to turn off in the middle of a flight.

 Imagine you are heading towards a thunderstorm, and your iPad has stopped working.